Across the Orkhon Valley

 - Ride in the heart of the Orkhon Valley - a UNESCO World Heritage Site.

-- Meet five nomadic families and share in their daily life.
+- Meet nomadic families and share in their daily life.

 - Visit three large Buddhist monasteries.